-After approval of all shapes and details on 3D, here are the molds and tooling developed for the 1/18 Bond Bug model.
+After approval of all shapes and details on 3D, we can now proceed to develop the molds and tooling for the 1/18 scale Bond Bug model.
 Developing tooling can also take up to two months, then it includes a long process of checking every single piece needs to fit perfectly into its socket or body part.

 Out of these molds will come a grey master.
 It also serve to make sure all shapes and proportions are complying with the approved 3D at the previous development step.
 Also all pieces are carefully checked and it takes around fifteen days to get a perfect master.
 This step is of high importance, then once approved, we give the go to develop the molds which can hardly be changed or at least not without additional costs.

 First decorated sample